-Statements: Different ways to use the 15 statements about Solids, Liquids, and Gases:
+Statements: Different ways to use the 15 statements, or facts, about Solids, Liquids, and Gases:

 give each group 2-4 facts to discuss and place into the Venn Diagram

 give each student or pair of students only 1 fact

 give every student all 15 facts and have them glue it into their Venn diagram

 give every student all 15 facts and have them ‘dry fit’ the statements then handwrite them into their Venn diagrams (you can laminate and reuse the statements for each class) (I prefer to have the students write the facts into their Venn diagrams.)